jenndrei/BayHunter/README.md

 ### Documentation and Tutorial

-The [documentation](https://github.com/jenndrei/BayHunter/raw/master/docs/BayHunter_v2.0_documentation.pdf) to BayHunter offers background information to the inversion algorithm, the parameters and usage of BayHunter and BayWatch (tutorial).
+The documentation to BayHunter offers background information on the inversion algorithm, the parameters and usage of BayHunter and BayWatch (tutorial).
+See the [documentation here](https://jenndrei.github.io/BayHunter/) or download the [PDF](https://github.com/jenndrei/BayHunter/blob/master/documentation/BayHunter_v2.0_documentation.pdf).

 An example inversion can be found in the **tutorial folder**.
 The file to be run, `tutorialhunt.py`, is spiked with comments.